Lower bounds for the Tur\'an densities of daisies: Introduction

 for some sets $S,U$ with $|S|=r-t$, $|U|=2t$ and $S \cap U = \emptyset$.
 As usual, for an integer $n \geq 3$ we write $\ex(n,\D^t_r)$ for the $n$th {\em Tur\'an number} of $\D_r^t$, i.e.\ the maximum possible cardinality of a family of $r$-element subsets of $\{1,2,\ldots,n\}$ which is $\D^t_r$-free, and we write

 for the {\em Tur\'an density} of $\D^t_r$.

-In the case $r=2$, we have $\pi(\D_2^2)=2/3$ by Tur\'an's theorem for $K_4$s.
-The first unknown case occurs when $r=3$; in this case, Bollob\'as, Leader and Malvenuto show in \cite{BOLLOBS2011} that $\pi(\D_3^2)\geq\frac{1}{2}$ (by taking the complement of the Fano plane, blowing up and iterating) and conjecture that in fact equality holds.
+In the case $r=2$, we have $\pi(\D_2^2)=2/3$ by Tur\'an's theorem for $K_4$'s.
+The first unknown case occurs when $r=3$; in this case, Bollob\'as, Leader and Malvenuto show in \cite{BOLLOBS2011} that $\pi(\D_3^2)\geq\frac{1}{2}$, by taking the complement of the Fano plane, blowing up and iterating, and conjecture that in fact equality holds.
+In Proposition 4.3 of \cite{Falgas2013}, Falgas-Ravry and Vaughan use the semidefinite programming approach developed by Razborov to show that $\pi(\D_3^2)\leq 0.504081$.
 For larger $t \geq 2$ and $r \geq 3$, even less is known concerning $\pi(\D_r^t)$.
-The following conjecture was made by Bollob\'as, Leader and Malvenuto in \cite{BOLLOBS2011} (and independently by Bukh, see \cite{BOLLOBS2011}). \begin{conjecture} For all $t \geq 2$, $\lim\limits_{r \to \infty} \pi(\D^t_r)=0.$ \end{conjecture} This is still open even for $t=2$.
-The value of $\pi(\D_r^t)$ is clearly nondecreasing in $t$, since an $r$-uniform family that is free of $t$-daisies is also free of $t'$-daisies for all $t'>t$.
-In \cite{BOLLOBS2011} a lower bound of $\pi(\D_r^2)\geq r!/r^r $ is observed, which comes from considering the $r$-partite $r$-uniform hypergraph on $[n]$ with parts of sizes as equal as possible.
-However, this lower bound is exponentially small in $r$.
-In this paper, we obtain the following improved lower bound (which is polynomial in $r$), using an additive-combinatorial construction.
-We also raise a question in additive combinatorics which may be of interest in its own right. \begin{theorem} There exists an absolute constant $c>0$ such that $ \pi(D_r^2) \geq c/r$ for all $r \geq 3$.
-Furthermore, for each $t \geq 3$, we have
+The following conjecture was made by Bollob\'as, Leader and Malvenuto in \cite{BOLLOBS2011} (and independently by Bukh, see \cite{BOLLOBS2011}). \begin{conjecture}[Bollob\'as-Leader-Malvenuto / Bukh] For all $t \geq 2$, $\lim\limits_{r \to \infty} \pi(\D^t_r)=0.$ \end{conjecture} This is still open even for $t=2$.
+Johnson and Talbot independently made an equivalent conjecture in \cite{JohnsonTalbot}, which we now describe.
+To state it, we need the (standard) definition of a subcube of the Boolean cube. \begin{definition} For $n,d \in \mathbb{N}$ with $1 \leq d \leq n$, a {\em $d$-dimensional subcube} of the $n$-dimensional Boolean cube $\{0,1\}^n$ is a subset of $\{0,1\}^n$ of the form